 Summary and Analysis

-The Shehnai of Bismillah Khan explores the life and contribution of the great Indian musician Bismillah Khan, who elevated the status of a folk, reeded wooden instrument and brought it to the forefront.
+“The Shehnai of Bismillah Khan” explores the life and contribution of the eminent Indian musician Bismillah Khan, who elevated the status of a folk, reeded wooden instrument and brought it to the forefront.

-Traditionally, the Shehnai was a segment of the assemblage of nine musical instruments called Naubat found in the royal court.
+Traditionally, the shehnai was a segment of the assemblage of nine musical instruments called Naubat found in the royal court.
 It was believed to be a propitious instrument for its beautiful sound and was only performed in temples and royal courts during ceremonial functions and important events.

-Contribution of Bismillah Khan
+Contribution of Bismillah Khan (The Shehnai of Bismillah Khan)

-This Indigenous double-reed wind instrument gained global recognition due to the virtuoso Shehnai player Ustad Bismillah Khan.Born on 21 March 1916 in Dumraon, Bihar, Bismillah Khan hails from a lineage of great shehnai players.
+This Indigenous double-reed wind instrument gained global recognition due to the virtuoso shehnai player Ustad Bismillah Khan.
+Born on 21 March 1916 in Dumraon, Bihar, Bismillah Khan hails from a lineage of illustrious shehnai players.
 His grandfather was well-known as the Shehnai Nawaj of the Bhojpur King’s court.
-His paternal forefathers, including Paigambar Bux Bismillah’s father, were shehnai players.
+His paternal forefathers, including Paigambar Bux, Bismillah’s father, were shehnai players.

 Global Acknowledgements